A stray dog kept stealing a stuffed unicorn from a Dollar General, so animal control bought it for him | NewsChannel 3-12

 The business in Kenansville, North Carolina, called animal control on Sisu, a large male stray dog, because of his repeated thievery.
 He had come to the store five times to steal the same stuffed unicorn.

-However, instead of being left empty handed, the Dublin County Animal Control officer who went to pick him up ended up buying the toy for Sisu instead.
+However, instead of being left empty-handed, the Duplin County Animal Control officer who went to pick him up ended up buying the toy for Sisu instead.

 The department posted pictures on social media Monday of him cuddling his coveted treasure at the county animal shelter, and his story quickly went viral.